Naresh2028/sql-server-learning/track-3-database-objects-performance/Concepts/00-table-design-integrity/1-table-design/table-design.md

 # TABLE DESIGN

-## What Table design?
+## What is Table Design?
-Table design (or Data Modeling) is the process of defining the structure of your database.
-It involves identifying what data needs to be stored, how it is categorized into columns, and how it relates to other tables.
-It is the "blueprint" of your application's data.
+Table design is the process of defining the physical structure of tables in a database.
+It is the implementation phase of data modeling, where entities, columns, data types, and relationships are translated into actual SQL tables.

 ## Analogy